AdobeDocs/marketo.it-IT/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md

    ![](assets/image2015-4-22-16-3a53-3a46.png)

-1. Selezionate **Pubblica su Facebook** dalle azioni della pagina di destinazione.
+1. Selezionare **Pubblica su Facebook** dalle azioni della pagina di destinazione.

    ![](assets/image2015-4-22-16-3a54-3a55.png)